-Fault conditions are used to indicate something wrong, e.g. the presence of a field wiring problem (circuit break, short or ground), somewhere between the 4100U-S1 and one of its points.
-Faults are also used to indicate a problem with the 4100U-S1's option cards, power supplies, network card, etc.
+Fault conditions are used to indicate something wrong, e.g., the presence of a field wiring problem (circuit break, short or ground), somewhere between the 4100ES and one of its points.
+Faults are also used to indicate a problem with the option cards, power supplies, network card, etc., in the 4100ES.